lacostej/fastlane/fastlane/docs/Jenkins.md

 ## Deploy Strategy

-You should **not** deploy a new App Store update after every commit, since you still have to wait 1-2 weeks for the review.
+You should **not** deploy a new App Store update after every commit, since you still have to wait a few days for the review, and might affect your stars.
 Instead I recommend using Git Tags, or custom triggers to deploy a new update.

 You can set up your own ```Release``` job, which is only triggered manually.